 Purchase and Usage Behavior

-This type of behavioral segmentation requires you to collect data on how your customers interact with the buying process itself.
+This behavioral segmentation requires you to collect data on how your customers interact with the buying process.
 For example, some customers will only buy from your brand if the products are on sale.
 Some will buy new products.
 Others will perform extensive research.

-You can track metrics such as amount of interactions before purchase, search queries used, questions asked (if interacted with support).
+You can track metrics such as the number of interactions before purchase, search queries used, and questions asked (if interacted with support).
 Preferably, you would track the entire buyer’s journey and start segmenting the audience based on its length or other qualities.

 After creating such a segment, you can use marketing channels at your disposal to drive ROI upwards.
 For example, you can then target deal hunters with “best price” ads.

 Otherwise called “holiday” or special time segmentation.
 You probably have these customers yourself – those who only buy on special occasions or holidays.
 Creating a segment of “holiday-only” shoppers will allow you to accurately gauge how many you have and what type of marketing would work best.

 In most cases, these segments require fairly little marketing maintenance.
 They won’t be loyal or repeat customers, so you don’t need to personalize or tailor content that much.
 The best approach is to invest some extra time into holiday marketing preparation to get more leads from this segment.

 One of the most expansive types of customer segmentation.
 Marketers will even divide user status into smaller subtypes, such as loyalty segmentation.
 There are numerous metrics to track, however, you should focus on building big-picture profiles.